 4 Ways to Use Facebook as a Marketing Tool

 It’s no surprise that more and more small businesses are turning to Facebook to market their content, since the platform is both easily accessible and quite flexible.
-In the next few sections, we’ll talk you through four of the key ways you can use Facebook to market your business and expand your online presence.
+In the next few sections, we’ll go over four of the key ways you can use Facebook to market your business and expand your online presence.

 1. Direct Response Advertising

 Direct response advertising involves sending out targeted messages that encourage your audience to take specific actions.
 That action could be to buy a product, read your blog post, refer a friend, or anything else that's relevant to your business' goals.

 Facebook's targeting features, along with its large user base, enables those opting for direct response advertising to gain traction quickly.
 The platform offers a number of advertisement options, including carousel ads, lead ads, and dynamic product ads.

 While the process of creating your advertisements will vary depending on their types, there are a number of elements you'll always want to include.
 For instance, direct response advertisements should be targeted, measurable, and trackable.
 This can be achieved through the use of strong calls to action (CTAs).

 As we mentioned earlier, one of the main goals when using any form of social media as a marketing tool is to build a strong online presence.
 This means having a profile on a variety of key platforms, and keeping it up-to-date.
 This is a smart way to increase your audience's trust and loyalty.

 You can also use your social pages to interact directly with customers.
 This can further build their loyalty to you as a company, and make them more likely to convert later on.
 It helps to take a look at the social profiles of some of the world's most well-known brands – you'll find that they are well-maintained and also provide fun (yet effective) customer service.